HPC-PREDICT/tensorflow-parallel-examples/mnist-model-parallel/Readme.md

-Run on Piz-Daint by submitting the job with
+Run on Piz-Daint by submitting the job with `sbatch run.sh`

-`sbatch run.sh`
+Tensorboard files will be written to `$SCRATCH/tensorflow/logs` MNIST data will be downloaded to `$SCRATCH/tensorflow/data`